2020 NFL Draft: Jacksonville Jaguars preview

 Quarterback Trading Nick Foles rescues the team from a poor decision and puts 2019 sixth-rounder Gardner Minshew in the starting spot.
 If there's any constant for the Jaguars, it's turnover at this position.
 For the third season in a row, a new starter will be under center Week 1.
 The team needs to have a plan should Minshew nosedive.

 Wide receiver DJ Chark brought some excitement to the offense but lacks No. 1 receiver traits.
-Dede Westbrook and Marqise Lee are capable starters, not much more.
+Dede Westbrook is a capable starter but not much more.
 If Jerry Jeudy of Alabama or CeeDee Lamb of Oklahoma slide all the way to 20, the Jaguars should make the pick in a blink.
 Both could be in play at No. 9.

 Safety LSU's Grant Delpit is the top safety in the draft.
 The trouble for Jacksonville becomes measuring the need against other significant shortcomings.
 It's the wrong draft to be hoping for a late-round option.